ChandanieT/configure-ad/README.md

 <p>Login to DC-1 as jane_admin
 Logged into Client-1 and opened PowerShell_ise as an administrator.
 Created a new File and pasted the contents of the a script into it.
-Ran the script and watched the accounts being created in OU. attempted to log into Client-1 with one of the accounts (take note of the password in the script).
+Ran the script and watched the accounts being created in OU. attempted to log into Client-1 with one of the accounts.

- It was successful.
 </p>
 <br />